-- 7. The Council of Europe ("CoE") Commissioner for Human Rights ("CHR"), the European Parliament, the CoE's European Commission against Racism and Intolerance ("ECRI"), the European Commission and the European Union Fundamental Rights Agency ("FRA") have all condemned ethnic profiling.10 Most recently, on 27 November 2020, the Committee on Equality and Non-Discrimination of the CoE's Parliamentary Assembly ("PACE") adopted unanimously a resolution noting that, while ethnic profiling is "discriminatory in its nature and, therefore, illegal," it remains "a widespread and evidenced phenomenon across Europe."11 The resolution calls upon CoE Member States to "take determined action to tackle ethnic profiling."12 - 8.
+- 7. The Council of Europe ("CoE") Commissioner for Human Rights ("CHR"), the European Parliament, the CoE's European Commission against Racism and Intolerance ("ECRI"), the European Commission and the European Union Fundamental Rights Agency ("FRA") have all condemned ethnic profiling.10 Most recently, on 28 January 2021, the CoE's Parliamentary Assembly ("PACE") adopted a resolution noting that, while ethnic profiling is "discriminatory by nature and is therefore illegal," it remains "a widespread and documented phenomenon across Europe."
+The resolution calls upon CoE Member States to "take determined action to tackle ethnic profiling." - 8.
 Ethnic profiling has also been considered by this Court, which has confirmed that it violates Convention rights.
 In 2005, in Timishev v.
-Russia, the Court held that no difference in treatment based exclusively or to a decisive extent on a person's ethnic origin can be objectively justified.13 The Court found a violation of Article 14 taken in conjunction with Article 2 of Protocol No. 4 in circumstances where the police acted on instructions to stop individuals of a specific ethnicity from entering or leaving Chechnya. - 9.
-In 2010, in Gillan and Quinton v. the United Kingdom ("Gillan"), this Court noted that the risk of discriminatory use of broad stop and search police powers was "a very real consideration" in determining whether the grant of broad discretion to police officers created an unacceptable risk of
+Russia, the Court held that no difference in treatment based exclusively or to a decisive extent on a person's ethnic origin can be objectively justified.
+13 The Court found a violation of Article 14 taken in conjunction with Article 2 of Protocol No. 4 in circumstances where the police acted on instructions to stop individuals of a specific ethnicity from entering or leaving Chechnya. - 9.
+In 2010, in Gillan and Quinton v. the United Kingdom ("Gillan"), this Court noted that the risk of discriminatory use of broad stop and search police powers was "a very real consideration" in determining whether the grant of broad discretion to police officers created an unacceptable risk of arbitrariness in breach of Article 8 of the Convention, with the "available statistics" in that case showing that minority groups were disproportionately affected by the powers.14